 - (Acts 10:36-37) – “As touching the word he hath sent unto the sons of Israel announcing the glad tidings of peace through Jesus Christ — the same is Lord of all, Ye yourselves know what hath come to pass throughout the whole of Judaea, beginning from Galilee after the immersion which John proclaimed, respecting Jesus who was of Nazareth.”

-The life, Death, and Resurrection of Jesus constituted the beginning of the promised New Creation of God – The redemption of humanity and the entire Cosmos.
-His arrival at the Jordan River carried universal implications for the created order, and not just for the Jewish people.
-Thus, it was truly “good news” for all:
+The life, death, and the resurrection of Jesus constituted the beginning of the promised New Creation of God – The redemption of humanity and the Universe.
+His arrival on the banks of the Jordan carried universal implications for the Universe, not just for the Jewish people – Thus, it truly was “good news” for all:

-The Greek term rendered “gospel” or euangelion means, “good news, glad tidings” (Strong’s – #G2098).
+The Greek term rendered “gospel” – euangelion – means “good news, glad tidings.”
 It is a compound of eu (“good”) and angelion (“message”).
 English words derived from angelion and euangelion include “angel” and “evangelist.”
-Many of the New Testament applications of the term are based on passages from the book of Isaiah, for example:
+The New Testament usage of the term is based, in part, on passages from the book of Isaiah, for example: